GraphPKU/BREC/README.md

 4. evaluation
 ```

-**Pre-calculation** aims to organize off-line operations on graphs.
+**Pre-calculation** aims to organize offline operations on graphs.

 **Dataset construction** aims to process the dataset with specific operations.
 BRECDataset is implemented based on InMemoryDataset.
-It is recommended to use tranform and pre_transform to transform the graphs.
+It is recommended to use transform and pre_transform to transform the graphs.

 **Model construction** aims to construct the GNN.

 **Evaluation** implements RPC.
-With model and dataset, it will produce the final results.
+With the model and dataset, it will produce the final results.

 Suppose your own experiment is done by running *python main.py*.
-In practice, you can easily implement *test_BREC.py* with *main.py*.
-You can drop the training and testing pipeline in *main.py* and split the rest to corresponding stages in *test.py*.
+You can easily implement *test_BREC.py* with *main.py*.
+You can drop the training and testing pipeline in *main.py* and split the rest into corresponding stages in *test.py*.

 ### <span id="customize">Customize BREC Dataset</span>

-Some graphs in BREC may be too difficult for some models, like strongly regular graphs can not be distinguished by 3-WL.
+Some graphs in BREC may be too difficult for some models, like strongly regular graphs that 3-WL can not distinguish.
 You can discard some graphs from BREC to reduce test time.
 In addition, the parameter $q$ in RPC can also be adjusted when customizing.
 Only the *customize* directory is required.